tjennr/template-ads/replit.md

 - June 25, 2025: Added font-weight: 400 to body text and ensured all inputs, textareas, and labels use SF Pro Text
 - June 25, 2025: Updated section headers to use font-weight: 600, font-size: 14px, and SF Pro Text font family
 - June 25, 2025: Set labels to font-weight: 600 and form inputs/dropdowns to font-weight: 400 with SF Pro Text font family
+- June 25, 2025: Reduced sidebar section spacing from 32px/2rem to 20px/1.25rem for more compact layout

 ## Changelog
 - June 16, 2025.
 Initial setup